technofab/useful-scripts/README.md

-# useful-scripts
+# Useful scripts by technofab
 A bunch of useful scripts for managing linux and windows systems.

 ## A brief description of them

-colors: this script is designed to be used with other shell script to colorize them, for syntax highlighting.
+**colors**: this script is designed to be used with other shell script to colorize them, for syntax highlighting.
 Sometime can be useful remark actions or warning during an automation script with user interaction.
 So this is the right script for you.

 ## How to catch them
 Simply at your shell you can clone the project using the git command.
 Go in any directory of your choice, also if I suggest the home root directory, and next type the command **git clone https://github.com/technofab/useful-scripts.git**